Arable-Finance/Token/README.md

 # Tokens
-Token contracts
+This folder contains the original token contract that Arable was going to use.
-This folder contains the original token contract that Arable was going to use Arable now uses a LP generator token from DXSALE
+Arable now uses a LP generator token from DXSALE.